 Products can be hand-picked manually or automatically imported based on your criteria.
 These products then auto-update.

-The basic principle is – people visit your store, add to basket and click checkout.
+The basic principle is – people visit your store, add to the basket and click checkout.
 They are then redirected to Amazon to complete the order.
-If they do, you get a percentage of that order – typically about 6% but this increases if you sell a lot of products.
+If they do, you get a percentage of that order – typically about 6% but this increases if you sell many products.

-Fresh Store Builder provides you all the tools you need to be a successful Amazon Affiliate.
+Fresh Store Builder provides you with all the tools you need to create an Amazon Affiliate store.

-I wanted to give you all a bit of insight to the history of the script, my reasons for launching this project and my future plans.
+I wanted to give you all a bit of insight into the history of the script, my reasons for launching this project and my future plans.

 How it Started…

 I first became interested in the Amazon Associate program back in 2001.
 My first ventures into the web had seen me create some little websites, a personal e/n (i.e. blog) site and so on.

 The idea of earning money from promoting Amazon’s products was fascinating to me, and I signed up to promote some books and things.
 Despite a couple of sales I quickly lost interest, and in all honesty, it seemed a bit unbelievable that I could earn any money this way – it seemed too easy!

 I didn’t look at the Amazon Associates program really until the end of 2006.
 During these years, I had gained a lot of experience in web programming, and APIs, and I had really begun to see the possibility of the web as a way to earn money.